GoogleChrome/web-vitals/README.md

   /**
    * The time from when the first event listener started running in response to
-   * the user interaction until when all event processing has finished.
+   * the user interaction until when all event listener processing has finished.
    */
   processingTime: number;

   /**
-   * The time from when the browser finished processing all events for the
+   * The time from when the browser finished processing all event listeners for the
    * user interaction until the next frame is presented on the screen and
    * visible to the user.
 This time includes work on the main thread (such as
    * `requestAnimationFrame()` callbacks, `ResizeObserver` and